tiziano88/elm-protobuf/README.md

 ## How to install

+### Release

+The simplest way to install the plugin is to download a pre-compiled binary from https://github.com/tiziano88/elm-protobuf/releases , then unpack it and copy or move the `protoc-gen-elm` binary somewhere in your `$PATH`.

+### From source

 -   Make sure that you have a Go environment correctly set up, and that `$GOPATH/bin` is included in your `$PATH`.
 See https://golang.org/doc/install for info.